A key to a good onboarding program is its implementation; onboarding for new hires requires patience and consistency.

 - HR may commit significant mistakes.
-Since HR manually inputs the data, they may commit mistakes determinantal to onboarding for new hires that, when missed, may result in incurring fines and penalties on the part of the company, or worse, legal troubles.
+Since HR manually inputs the data, they may commit mistakes determinantal to onboarding for new hires that, when missed, may result in fines and penalties on the company’s part, or, worse, legal troubles.
 For instance, HR may miss submitting a government-required form for a new employee.
 Another example is inadvertently releasing highly restricted and confidential data to unauthorized employees.
 These faults can be costly and damaging to the company’s reputation.

 - The system is prone to loss of documents.
 Since printed papers evidence most transactions, HR needs a proper storage facility to secure their data.
-If the facility is unsecured and unrestricted to employees, they may lose documents.
+Employees may lose documents if the facility is unsecured and unrestricted.
 Again, it may cause the company to incur penalties or lawsuits if the lost documents contain confidential information.

 - HR may fail to resolve the concerns of employees.
 Since HR spends most of its time doing administrative tasks than dealing with employees, new employees may feel lost.
 Also, since all emails are read and responded to manually, HR may miss some emails.
 Hence, some of the employees’ concerns may be left unaddressed.

 - HR processes the transactions slowly.
-Since HR processes all transactions manually, they have to review all forms submitted individually.
+Since HR processes all transactions manually, they must review all forms submitted individually.
 It is time-consuming.
-Hence, it will result in slow processing of employees’ data and requests, resulting in delayed outputs.
+Hence, it will slow the processing of employees’ data and requests, resulting in delayed outputs.

 - The physical documents are prone to alteration.
 Some employees may commit fraud since most of the data are in physical papers.
-They may alter some of their information since it is difficult to verify a large volume of data in printed documents.
+They may alter some of their information since verifying a large volume of data in printed documents is difficult.

 Has your onboarding for new hires process been updated for Remote Onboarding?

-The onboarding process aims to assimilate the employees into the company – to equip them with the essential skills, tools, and information to become productive members of the company.
+The onboarding process aims to assimilate the employees into the company – to equip them with the essential skills, tools, and information to become productive members.
 Hence, companies adopt different strategic measures to develop an effective onboarding program.

-With the majority of the employees now working remotely, the onboarding process for onsite employees may not apply to those working offsite– thus, the need for an update to the remote onboarding process.
+With most employees now working remotely, the onboarding process for onsite employees may not apply to those working offsite.
+Thus, an update to the remote onboarding process is needed.

-It is a challenge for HR to monitor the new employees that work offsite.
-Remote employees find it hard to access the tools and materials to perform their functions.
-Moreover, offsite employees may have difficulties establishing effective communication for not meeting personally.
+It is challenging for HR to monitor the new employees that work offsite.
+Remote employees struggle to access the tools and materials to perform their functions.
+Moreover, offsite employees may have difficulties communicating effectively for not meeting personally.

 The following are some examples of what can happen if the onboarding process is updated:

 - Onboarding materials and guides become easily accessible to remote employees.
 HR can post the onboarding materials to the portal.
-When employees want to study the materials, they will have to log in to their accounts and access them.
+Employees must log in and access their accounts to study the materials.
 These materials include the employee handbook, pre-recorded video instructions, and company policies and processes.

 - Employees’ exams and the checking thereof also happen through the web.
 Employees can immediately know their rating after the test.
 Usually, the exams consist of theories and practical sections.
-If the employees fail the theoretical exam, they will have to study the materials again before retaking the test.
+Employees who fail the theoretical exam must study the materials again before retaking the test.
 If they pass, they can go to the next phase.
-In the practical section, they will have to apply what they learned by conducting the process.
+In the practical section, they must apply what they learned by conducting the process.